silverstripe/silverstripe-userhelp-content/docs/en/01_Managing_your_website/01_Logging_In.md

 ![Login to Silverstripe CMS](../_images/general-login.png)

 [note]
-If you select the **Keep me signed in** checkbox field, the login fields will pre-populate the next time you login to the CMS.
+If you select the **Keep me signed in** checkbox field, you will be automatically signed in the next time you visit the site.
 Only use this option on a computer where you alone have access.

+Additional information:

+* When checking this option you will stay signed in for 90 days by default.
+* You can stay signed in on multiple devices by default.
+* Logging out will clear automatic sign-ins on any device by default for your user which means you will need to log in again the next time.
+* Keep in mind the system administrator can change these default values.
+[/note]

+[note]
 If you can't remember your password, click the link ***I've lost my password***.
 You'll be asked to enter your email address and will receive an email with a link that allows you to reset your password.
 [/note]